 What is the minimum GRE?

 There is not a minimum GRE.
 However, entry into the program is very competitive and a higher GRE score will improve chances of admittance.
-The average score for students accepted for the 2010-2011 academic year was 980.
-For the 2011-2012 academic year, students scored the following on the new GRE: Verbal - 152, Quantative - 147, Writing - 4.
+For the 2013-2014 academic year, students' average score on the new GRE was: Verbal - 151, Quantative - 149, Writing - 4.

 Is there a minimum GPA?